mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 As a facilitator I indicate that we are entering a dramatic process and attempt to draw everyone along with me using the following sentence _"This is kind of a story now.
 We are entering a story.
 You have to use your imagination."_
 ADD MORE COMMENTARY ON DRAMA PROCESS

-### Observations on exploring documentation and technical help within the drama frame

-The final part of this vignette gives an overview of the different kinds of documentation and attempting to shift patterns of working from printed sheets to working online.
-This was partly to be able to capture how participants interacted with documentation more easily as I would be able to review it on their screen in captured data.

-- My own reactions in journal - overcoming reluctance in teaching
-- via email chats / with aliens explored in vignette 2.